Battle of Copenhagen (1807)

-The Second Battle of Copenhagen (or the Bombardment of Copenhagen) (16 August – 7 September 1807) was a British bombardment of the Danish capital, Copenhagen, in order to capture or destroy the Dano-Norwegian fleet during the Napoleonic Wars.
+The Battle of Copenhagen (also known as the Bombardment of Copenhagen) (16 August – 7 September 1807) was a British bombardment of the Danish capital, Copenhagen, in order to capture or destroy the Royal Dano-Norwegian Navy during the Napoleonic Wars.
 The incident led to the outbreak of the Anglo-Russian War of 1807, which ended with the Treaty of Örebro in 1812.
-The attack on Denmark, a neutral country, was heavily criticized internationally and in Denmark it is generally regarded as the first terror bombardment on a European capital.
+The attack on Denmark, a neutral country, was heavily criticised in Danish sources.

-Britain's first response to Napoleon's Continental System was to launch a major naval attack on Denmark.
-Although neutral, Denmark was under French pressure to pledge its fleet to Napoleon.
-In September 1807, the Royal Navy bombarded Copenhagen, seizing the Danish fleet and assured use of the sea lanes in the North Sea and Baltic Sea for the British merchant fleet.
+Britain's response to Napoleon's Continental System was to launch a naval attack on Denmark who had been breaking the blockade against Napoleon’s regime.
+Although neutral, Denmark continued to use their navy to trade under blockade and were under pressure to pledge its fleet to Napoleon.
+In September 1807, the Royal Navy bombarded Copenhagen, seizing the Danish fleet and assured use of the sea lanes in the North Sea and Baltic Sea for the British merchant fleet and reduced Napoleon’s influence in the Baltic.
 A consequence of the attack was that Denmark did join the Continental System and the war on the side of France, but without a fleet it had little to offer.

-The attack gave rise to the term to Copenhagenize.
+The attack gave rise to the term to Copenhagenize as a reference to the pre-emptive seizure of a nation's fleet while it was anchored.